Boutin Student Center, Second Floor

 If a student does seek counseling, the staff will always listen to parental concerns.
 They must provide confidential services to students but can discuss general issues, as appropriate.
 Counseling Services requires a signed release of information form from the student before staff can disclose any specific information to parents or family about ongoing treatment.

 Remember that there will be times when students need a parent or family member to listen and allow them to vent about their frustrations, fears, anger, and sadness.
-Counseling Services encourages parents to utilize our consultative services when there is any indication that their student may need more than a parent who is willing to listen.
+The Counseling Center encourages parents to utilize our consultative services when there is any indication that their student may need more than a parent who is willing to listen.